 “Do everything you can to blog a minimum of once a week on your website.”

 Sounds simple, right?
 Just sit down and write something that people will want to read once a week… Turns out it’s incredibly difficult to set aside the time to make this happen.
 I’m guilty of ignoring my own advice almost every week of the year, and I even understand the benefits!
-(Our friends at Fit Small Business have the stats to prove it in their Business Blogging Statistics guide.)
 To our more adventuresome clients who want results NOW, we suggest that they blog a minimum of 3 times a week or more.
 It may seem impossible, but the benefits speak for themselves.

 Want to know how to outrank your competition on Google?